Orange-OpenSource/twitter-stream-client/Readme.md

 * __connected__: when we have a response from Twitter
 * __twitterdown__: when we did not get the keep alive tick from Twitter for longer than keepAliveTime (see API#constructor)
 * __newtweet__: when we have a new tweet from Twitter, the parsed tweet is passed as a parameter to the callback
+* __missedtweets__: when twitter sends a "limit" error, we emit this event with the number of missed tweets on this particular time (not the total)
 * __twittererror__: when the connection request gets an error code as a response

 ## API